Fourth Round: Chad's Post

 >my reasoning that actions follow beliefs and the stronger the

-Hopefully I've shown that while stronger beliefs can lead to stronger actions, higher stakes can also lead to stronger actions.
+Hopefully I've shown that while stronger beliefs can lead to stronger actions that higher stakes can also lead to stronger actions.
 "Does God exist" is a high-stakes question at the level of human interaction.

 >Matt3: I am ready to move closer to the issue of atheism and